andrew/ultimate-awesome/README.md

 - [awesome-oss-maintainers-tools-list](https://github.com/WOSPM/awesome-oss-maintainers-tools-list) - The list of tools and resources that can be found useful by open source project maintainers.
 - [awesome-aussie](https://github.com/AdamXweb/awesome-aussie) - Curated list of Aussie (Australian) based software and services.
 - [awesome-starknet-security](https://github.com/amanusk/awesome-starknet-security) - A curated list of awesome Starknet Security Resources.
 Tools, audits, CTFs and more.
+- [awesome-opensearch](https://github.com/bigdataboutique/awesome-opensearch) - A curated list of links and resources all about Opensearch.
+Maintained by the Opensearch experts at BigData Boutique (makers of Pulse for Opensearch).
 - [awesome-opendata-software](https://github.com/commondataio/awesome-opendata-software) - Awesome list of the software tools related to opendata: data catalogs, ingestion tools, data prep tools and so on.
 - [fucking-awesome-stock-resources](https://github.com/Correia-jpv/fucking-awesome-stock-resources) - 🌇 A collection of links for free stock photography, video and Illustration websites.
 With repository stars⭐ and forks🍴.
 - [fucking-awesome-unity](https://github.com/Correia-jpv/fucking-awesome-unity) - A curated list of awesome Unity assets, resources, and more.
 With repository stars⭐ and forks🍴.